MUX Modular is a flexible and mega-powerful modular synth and effect plug-in. You can do almost anything with it!

 As with other objects, you can name meta-parameters as you wish.

-If you don't give it a specific name it will use the default name, which is defined like this:
+If you don't give it a specific name it will use the default name, which is the name of the first mapped parameter.

 - When you store a .txt or .html file with the same name as a MUX patch in the same folder as that patch, the MUX context menu wil include "Show Preset Info".
 This is handy to document a patch.